Breath. If you take a look at my dances, and really pay attention, you will see all the breath involved in my dance.

 Breath is also reparative.
 It plays a vital role in our metabolic and lymph systems as it oxygenates our bodies.
 Enzymes oxidize nutrient compounds inside our bodies and cells – this oxidation process is our main source of energy.
 Therefore, I find it vital to my dance (since my body is my instrument) to incorporate breath as yet another movement to be mastered in my trainings.
 In doing so you can also create beautiful visual effect for your audience as well.

 Stand with you arms to your sides.
 Take a deep breath in.
 As your lungs max their capacity, notice how your shoulders begin to naturally lift your arms.
 Raise them with next inhale and as you exhale let your arms slowly flow down (almost like a birds wings in flight) naturally to the motion your chest and shoulders dictate as the air flows in and out of your chest cavity.

 What happened to your arms, hands and fingers?
 Most likely your elbows, wrists and fingers naturally bent to form waves of movement that rippled out your body – which came from your arm, which came from your shoulder, which came from your chest, which came from your breath, which came from your intention.

 Continue passing the focus of your audience by ‘juggling’ this energy allowing your breath to lead you.
-Think of it as a super hero who can generate fire, lightning or rainbows and move them at their will with their breath if need be in the beginning (just remember energy comes in as well as goes out; you don’t want to look like Poseidon in a fit of rage… more like a tree in the wind – ebb and flow – back and forth – in and out).
+Think of it as a super hero who can generate fire, lightning or rainbows and move them at their will with their breath if need be in the beginning.
+Practice creating and moving this energy (just remember energy flows inward as well as outward – you don’t want to look like Poseidon in a fit of rage… more like a tree in the wind – ebb and flow – back and forth – in and out).

 There are great visual and physical benefits to putting as much care into managing your breathing while you are dancing as you do your toes.
 When all the senses and elements align, the movement flows THROUGH us 😉